 Executing on our strategic priorities helped contribute to our financial and operational success across our business segments, despite a challenging market environment.
 We delivered strong operational results while managing revenue declines across portions of our portfolio.
-For detailed information regarding our 2017 results, please see our Form 10-K, which reports our results using U.S. generally accepted accounting principles, and our U.K. Annual Reports and Accounts, which reports our results using the international financial reporting standards.
+For detailed information regarding our 2017 results, please see our annual report on Form 10-K for the year ended December 31, 2017, which reports our results using U.S. generally accepted accounting principles.